 His choreography has been presented were presented at the Polish Dance Competition in Gdańsk; at the Didura Festival in Sanok; the 43rd International Dance Festival in Kuopio, Finland; in the Moscow Bolshoi Theatre; Bergen and Stavanger in Norway; Dance Salad Festival in Houston, Texas; The John F. Kennedy Center for the Performing Arts in Washington; Dancing Poznan - XIII International Dance Theatres Festival; Roberto Bolle and Friends Gala in Italy (Bologna, Florence, Rome, Spoleto, Verona, Santa Margherita di Pula); Xinjiang International Dance Festival in China; STS Festival in Warsaw and in the programmes of the II – VI Days of Dance Festival in the Polish National Opera.

 In May, 2019, Robert created a new work for Szczecin Ballet in Poland which in 2020 won Poland's Jan Kiepura Prize for set designers Martyna Kander and Julia Skrzynecka.
 In September, Chemnitz Ballet premiered Robert's Winterreise.
 He also made his USA debut in June 2019 with the staging of 8m68 for Moving Arts Festival in Kansas City and Cincinnati.

-That same season, he choreographed Faust for Klaipeda State Music Theatre in Lithuania and staged the pas de deux Take Me With You to music by Radiohead for Stanislavsky Ballet in Moscow and an extended version of Take Me With You for Poznan Ballet in Poland which will be staged in 2022 for West Australian Ballet.
+That same season, he choreographed Faust for Klaipeda State Music Theatre in Lithuania and staged the pas de deux Take Me With You to music by Radiohead for Stanislavsky Ballet in Moscow and an extended version of Take Me With You for Poznan Ballet in Poland which was staged in February, 2022 for West Australian Ballet.